OSGeo/OSGeoLive-doc/doc/quickstart/postgis_quickstart.rst

 Get to know phpPgAdmin (ISO & VMDK)
 ===================================

-In both version, you can use the graphical database client phpPgAdmin.
+In both versions, you can use the graphical database client phpPgAdmin.

 phpPgAdmin lets you use SQL to manipulate your data tables.
 You can find and launch phpPgAdmin from the Databases folder, existing on the OSGeoLive Desktop.